-The system using a form of SLM which allows them to process the powders in layers with a 400-Watt laser.
-When the material cools, the connector takes shape.
+The system using a form of metal powder bed fusion which allows them to process the powders in layers with a 400-Watt laser.
 The entire process, from melting to cooling to finishing, takes about 51 hours per batch.
 Aside from being efficient as process, it is also better for weight and material usage.
 A welded product of the same size would be 150 grams as compare to its 50 gram weight count.

 The new DURAN® Stainless Steel 4-Port Connector Cap GL 45 will be available for demonstration on the DWK Life Sciences Stand B7 Hall 4.1, at ACHEMA 11 – 15 June 2018, in Frankfurt, Germany.